X

 for the

-oceangoing vessels of the day, and far too burdensome for a trek across
+oceangoing vessels of the seventeenth century, and far too burdensome

 mountains and forests and deserts in the New World.
-Whereas a chimney
+A chimney

 sweep

-in London might still have had some inkling of a world of the
+who remained in London might still have had some inkling of that world

 intellect,